8972

 UK art market

-The nature of the silver filigree and the silver chain suggests the stone and mounts have their origins either in India, most possibly in the Indo-Portuguese enclave of Goa on India’s west coast, or Ottoman Turkey.
+The nature of the silver filigree and the silver chain suggests the stone and mounts have their origins either in India, most possibly in the Indo-Portuguese enclave of Goa on India’s west coast, or Ottoman Turkey, or Hormuz, where the Portuguese had a trading post.

 Traditionally, bezoars were naturally occurring stones (largely comprising gallstone matter and hair) found in the digestive systems of certain animals, particularly sheep, deer and antelopes.
 The stones were prized for their supposed neutralising effects on poison.
 (The word ‘bezoar’ is thought to derive from the Persian ‘pad-zahr‘ (antidote).
 Artificial bezoars were made by Jesuit priests in Goa and were intended to be used in the same way as natural bezoars: ground bezoar or small chips of the stone were mixed with wine, tea or water as a medicine to counteract ailments such as epilepsy and melancholy, and as an antidote to poison, or the stone was simply allowed to rest in the liquid to impart its restorative properties.